Back to Blog

 3) The Housing Lock

-Ireland's net household wealth rose dramatically from 2010 to 2025, but the composition of that wealth changed very little.
+Ireland's net household wealth rose dramatically from 2010 to 2025 — from €472 billion to €1,288 billion, an increase of €816 billion.
+But the composition of that wealth changed very little.
 Residential property remained close to two-thirds of total household net wealth throughout.

 Loading chart views...